juergenarne/symfony-docker-blueprint/README.md

 Tweak:

-Modify stuff from the .env file and from the msmtprc file to meet your needs.
+Modify stuff from the .env file to meet your needs.

 Run: